VictorRodriguez/hobbies/stx-specs/multi-os-2004471-linuxbuilder-tool_new.rst

 Alternatives
 ============

-Linaro provides a suite of tools used for creating images (only for debs).
+Linaro provides a suite of tools used for creating images (only for DEBS).
 The tools create Ubuntu and Android images.
 The most commonly used tools are linaro-media-create and linaro-android-media-create.